Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students

 Moderates implement more unequal earnings distributions than meritocrats.
-On average, moderates redistribute $18.8$ percent of earnings and implement a Gini coefficient of $0.624$, whereas meritocrats redistribute $30.8$ percent of earnings and implement a Gini coefficient of $0.383$.
-These behaviors are statistically different at $p < 0.01$.
+On average, moderates redistribute $\getval{moderate_redist_pct}$ percent of earnings and implement a Gini coefficient of $\getval{moderate_gini}$, whereas meritocrats redistribute $\getval{merit_redist_pct}$ percent of earnings and implement a Gini coefficient of $\getval{merit_gini}$.
+These differences are statistically significant at $p < 0.01$.
 The key distinction between moderates and meritocrats is that moderates preserve some inequality even when it results purely from chance, contradicting the meritocratic principle that only merit-based differences should be rewarded.\footnote{Several individual characteristics correlate significantly with fairness type (Appendix Table~\ref{tab:ideals_correlates_bonf}).
 Men are more likely than women to be libertarians ($p < 0.01$), respondents who believe that working long hours is necessary are more likely to be moderates ($p < 0.05$), and politically active students---measured by voting in recent elections---are more likely to be meritocrats ($p < 0.05$).}